 First things first: you need to know how live chat works.
 Use the link below to sign up for a free trial of HelpSquad to give it a whirl at no cost.

-How To Clock Out At 5’Oclock: Let Someone Else Work 24/7.
+How To Clock Out At 5’Oclock: Let us handle your customer service 24/7.

 Why live chat at all?
 Because too many entrepreneurs resist delegating something as important as customer service to someone they don’t trust.
 And they don’t trust bots.

 Using live chat agents for incoming customer inquiries provides a few advantages: